Lajatto/immigration_canada/README.md

 # immigration_canada

 ## India, China, and the Philippines are the top three sources of Study Permit and Foreign Work Permit holders in Canada from 2015 to 2022.
 I’m going to take a look at these 3 countries and their immigration trends.
-Those three countries alone have a combined total of 1,760,496 citizens with either a study or foreign work permit in Canada.
+These three countries alone have a combined total of 1,760,496 citizens with either a study or foreign work permit in Canada.
 That is 51.32% of the total number of foreign students and workers in Canada.
 That’s why I got curious and wanted to find out the stories behind the data.

 The data I used here are from the Canadian Government <a href="https://open.canada.ca/data/en/dataset/360024f2-17e9-4558-bfc1-3616485d65b9"> website </a>  so I am pretty sure that these are reliable.